Battle of Fairfax Court House (1861): Battle

 After having been driven back once by a volley from the Warrenton Rifles and civilian volunteers, the Union force tried to come back through town again.
 The Warrenton men again forced them to retreat with another three volleys.
 During the exchange of fire, Lieutenant Tompkins had two horses shot from under him.
 One fell on him and injured his foot.
 The Confederates fired additional volleys at the Federals as they tried to pass through town again on their way back to their base at Camp Union near Falls Church, Virginia.
-After this third failed attempt to ride through town past the Confederates, the Union cavalrymen were forced to leave town through fields toward Flint Hill in the Oakton area of Fairfax County to the north of the City of Fairfax and return to Camp Union by a longer route.
+After this third failed attempt to ride through town past the Confederates, the Union cavalrymen were forced to leave town with several wounded men through fields toward Flint Hill in present-day Oakton in Fairfax County, north of the City of Fairfax, and returned to Camp Union by a longer route.

 The Confederates initially reported casualties in the affair of one dead (Captain Marr), four (later reduced to two) wounded (including Lt.
 Col. Ewell) and one missing.
 A later Confederate account states that only two were wounded, but five were captured, which is in accord with the Union account which states five prisoners were taken and actually names them.
 The Union force reported one killed, four wounded (including Lt.
-Tompkins) and one missing.
+Tompkins) and three missing.
 The Union soldier killed was identified as Private Saintclair.
 The Confederates stated that they took three prisoners and recent accounts agree.
 The Union force also had lost 9 horses killed and 4 wounded.